List of early microcomputers: Complete microcomputers

-A number of complete microcomputers were offered even before kits became popular, dating to as far back as 1973.
+A number of complete microcomputers were offered even before kits became popular, dating to as far back as 1972.
 For some time there was a major market for assembled versions of the Altair 8800, a market that grew significantly through the late 1970s and into the early 1980s.
-The introduction of three computers aimed at personal users in 1977, the Radio Shack TRS-80, Apple II, and Commodore PET, significantly changed the market and led to the home computer revolution.
+The introduction of three computers aimed at personal users in 1977, the Radio Shack TRS-80, Apple II, and Commodore PET, significantly changed the American microcomputer market and led to the home computer revolution.